Onyxxx17/TARIFFS/README.md

-This is a great start!
-You have all the key technical instructions.

-A good README file should also tell a story: what the project is, why it exists, and how someone can use it, from installation to features.

-Here is an improved version of your notes, formatted as a complete README.md file.
-I've added structure, placeholders for your project's details, and contextual information to make it much more user-friendly for any developer.

-[Project Name]
-[Add a one or two-sentence description of your project here.
-What problem does it solve?
-Who is it for?]
+# TARIFFS

-This project is a full-stack application featuring a [Frontend Technology, e.g., React] frontend and a Java Spring Boot backend.
+This project is a full-stack application featuring React frontend and a Java Springboot backend.
 It includes a tariff calculation engine, an interactive dashboard, and an AI chatbot.

 Features
 Tariff Calculation: Complex calculation engine for handling tariffs.